emaloney/MBDataEnvironment/README.md

 ### The Manifest File

 If you include a `manifest.xml` file in your application's main resource bundle, you can use it to configure the initial state of the environment.
-You would simply issue this call:
+You would simply load the environment using the method:

 ```objc
 [MBEnvironment loadFromManifest];